-MarCom professionals can do a lot to give your business the marketing oomph it needs to get of the ground and get your story told and out into the world where it can reach those who it could help.
+MarCom professionals can do a lot to give your business the marketing oomph it needs to get off the ground and get your story told and out into the world where it can reach those who it could help.

 Consultants provide advice which is as large part of what providing outsourced marketing communications for clients entails.
-Put those two things together and you know what MarCom consultants do.

 If you want to build a very basic marketing team you can by with two essential people in place:

 - A marketing communications practitioner (ahem … look around)